pulumi/pulumi-hugo/themes/default/content/testimonials/_index.md

       link: https://docs.google.com/presentation/d/1qckqNguxjF4J-96uREhXX6GFUdEE_2FCJMlX83Ns_Tc/edit#slide=id.ge4534e2623_3_567
       source: email
     -
-      message: 'It''s a really great product.
+      message: "It''s a really great product.
 It sucks that other companies are not doing devops the way Pulumi does it.
 I hope I can contribute to the noise in pushing for industry adoption.
 If you could provide one place for your fans that would be great.
-I would like to become a follower, provide a 5 star rating on platforms like Product Hunt, etc. Let me know how I could help.'
+I would like to become a follower, provide a 5 star rating on platforms like Product Hunt, etc. Let me know how I could help."
       author: Jade
       link: https://docs.google.com/presentation/d/1ahXIVNcjnXYRoRLGhujo-doD8diBE4tpvVSOS4fcybk/edit#slide=id.ge4534e2623_3_567
       source: email
     -
-      message: 'So far I''m both happy and impressed with Pulumi.
+      message: "So far I''m both happy and impressed with Pulumi.
 The capabilities of 3.0 are incredible, and the programming model is great.
-Great work!'
+Great work!"
       author: Tom
       link: https://docs.google.com/presentation/d/1aedEYxUofCgFENrKkoTx2LftnxxMLVa7xwTpAqYUcgs/edit#slide=id.gd4431f4c34_0_111
       source: email
     -
-      message: 'All in all, I''m very happy with making the transition to Pulumi!
+      message: "All in all, I''m very happy with making the transition to Pulumi!
 I became way more productive managing my infrastructure.
-At the same time I ended up enjoying the work of doing so a lot more - which is really important too.' (click to read blog post)
+At the same time I ended up enjoying the work of doing so a lot more - which is really important too. (click to read blog post)"
       author: Erik Näslund
       link: https://blog.ekik.org/my-experience-migrating-my-infrastructure-from-terraform-to-pulumi
       source: blog